Mick O'Rourke

-Michael O'Rourke (1946 – 26 January 2019) was an Irish Gaelic footballer and hurler who played for club side Killeigh and at inter-county level with the Offaly senior football team.
-He usually lined out at left corner-back but could also be deployed as a forward.
+Michael O'Rourke (1946 – 26 January 2019) was an Irish Gaelic footballer and hurler who played for club side Killeigh and at inter-county level with the Offaly senior team.
+He usually lined out at left corner-back, but could also be deployed as a forward.

 Career

 O'Rourke first came to prominence as a member of the Offaly minor team that won the 1964 All-Ireland Championship.
 He later lined out for the Offaly under-21 and junior teams before making his senior debut against Laois in the 1968 Leinster Championship.
-O'Rourke had his greatest successes with Offaly as a defender on the teams that won All-Ireland Championship titles in 1971 and 1972.
-He also won four Leinster Championship medals and lined out for the Offaly senior hurling team during the 1975–76 National League before retiring from inter-county activity in 1976.
+O'Rourke had his greatest successes with Offaly as a defender on the teams that won All-Ireland SFC titles in 1971 and 1972.
+He also won four Leinster SFC medals and lined out for the Offaly senior hurling team during the 1975–76 National League, before retiring from inter-county activity in 1976.
+He was also a selector with the Offaly senior football team.

 Death

 O'Rourke died on 26 January 2019.